What Is Poly Drug Abuse?

 Another group that’s more likely to abuse multiple drugs consists of long-time users.
 You might no longer succeed in deriving a high from a regular dose.
 That’s why you augment it with other mind-altering substances.
 It’s a clear sign of danger.

-Alcohol also plays a role with other drugs.
+Alcohol is often mixed with other substances.
 For example, people coming off a cocaine binge will drink copious amounts of alcohol to lessen the side effects.
 However, this combination creates cocaethylene, which is yet another drug.

 Young adults often combine opioid pain pills and alcohol.
 The alcohol boosts the sedative effect of the opioid.
 Many like the sensation of floating in and out of consciousness.
 Few understand that multi-drug use can be dangerous if not fatal.